 -When one team hits the last cup, the other team has a chance at a rebuttal.
 The teammates shooting for their rebuttal must alternate shots.
 The number of times they can miss shots during the rebuttal is dependent on which shot the last cup was hit with.
 If the last cup was hit with the first shot, then during the rebuttal you can’t miss a shot.
 If one of the teammates misses before all the cups have been hit, the game is over.
 If the last cup was hit with the second or third shot, then during the rebuttal you can only miss one shot.
-If one of the teammates misses again after the first miss, the game is over.
+If one of the teammates misses, if that team misses again the game is over.

 -If all cups are hit during a rebuttal, the game goes into overtime.
 In overtime, each team sets up a three cup triangle.
-The team that hit the last cup first shoots first.
+The team that hit the last cup in regulation first shoots first in overtime.
 When the last cup is hit in overtime, the game goes into another rebuttal situation.